CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

 https://github.com/CSC207-2022F-UofT/course-project-productive-potato-sloth.git
 ```

+2. Install the lgooddatetime picker library:

+   - Open `File -> Project Structure`.
+   - Open `Libraries`.
+   - Click the `+` button on the top left, and click `From Maven`.
+   - In the text box, type the beginning of the phrase`com.github.lgooddatepicke`, click search, and select the latest version.
+   - Check the box on the left of `Download to: <dir>`
+   - Click OK, and then Apply.

-2. Run the Main file located at the program root
+3. Run the Main file located at the program root

 ## Usage